-There are a very few of human kinds, which are generous and kind-hearted enough to say and accept sorry readily.
-That’s why Islam emphasizes on both of them.
-ALLAH subhana hu was tala likes people who repent willingly and who is forgiving.
+There are very few human kinds, which are generous and kind-hearted enough to say and accept sorry readily.
+That’s why Islam emphasizes both of them.
+ALLAH Subhanahu Waa Tala likes people who repent willingly and who is forgiving.

 Just saying the word sorry isn’t enough, the apology has three parts.

 1) Say sorry.